-Think you know everything you can claim on
+11 tax deductions you may not know you can claim

 Do you work outdoors?
 You can claim a tax deduction for being sun-smart – by claiming a deduction on sunscreen.
 This can also include make-up with an SPF.

 If you can demonstrate your handbag is being used for work purposes, it’s likely you have a legitimate claim.
 That means using your handbag or briefcase to carry iPads, phones, calculators, stationery and other work-related items.

 If you’re studying subjects related to your current paid employment, it’s tax-deductible after the first $250.
 You also can claim travel expenses for the cost of getting to and from your place of education.

 We’re not just talking about work boots here.
 Flight attendants for example are allowed to claim for a second pair of shoes that are the same as their uniform but more comfortable.